gautam2905/Large_Text_Summarizer/README.md

 # Large_Text_Summarizer

-This is a text summarizer for large data model
+This is a text summarizer for a large data model
-The pipelines available are for short text.
+The pipelines available online are for short text.